stefanmarinus/amiqs/README.md

 ## Testing
 To check if everything is correctly installed please run

-    ./amiqs.exe test X
+    ./amiqs.exe test

-where X should be a number >100 for sufficient statistics.
-This routine may take roughly >15 seconds.
+This routine may take roughly 30 seconds.

 ## Exemplary Usage